DuncanIdahoCT/espresence-mmwave-multi-sensor/static/project.md

 ![starting out](images/breadboard-beginnings.jpg)

-The first connections I made were for the BME280 (Press/Humid/Temp) sensor which wasn't too hard, basically you chose pins on the ESP32 for the I2C bus, one being clock and other data and then wire it up! sounds easy right???
+The first connections I made were for the BME280 (Press/Humid/Temp) sensor which wasn't too hard, basically you chose pins on the ESP32 for the I2C bus, one being clock and other data (on the BME280 side it's SCK and SD1) and then wire it up! sounds easy right???
 I realized the code sample I used wasn't for the BME280 but Rather some other environment sensor that looks similar but operates on another address but after a little bit I figured this out and my sensor started to come alive!

 ![first connections](images/first%20connections.jpg)